Early in my career, I searched for articles online on lessons from the corporate world, hoping to get some survival tips.

 Many of these well-meaning advice were not exactly useful for me.
 Instead, I learnt the most from my own experience.

-However, I also made many rookie mistakes and been through some unhappy times.
+When I first started out in the working world, I made many rookie mistakes and been through some unhappy times.
 Looking back, I feel quite ‘paiseh’ about them.
 I take comfort in Alain de Botton quote of “Anyone who isn’t embarrassed by who they were last year probably isn’t learning enough.”

 1. Be careful about giving feedback and suggestions